OAuth 2.0 & MQTT - MQTT Security Fundamentals

 OAuth 2.0 and MQTT

 The official OAuth web site describes OAuth in the following way:

 An open protocol to allow secure authorization in a simple and standard method from web, mobile and desktop applications.
 The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service. -oauth.net

 This quote emphasises that OAuth 2.0 was designed for the HTTP protocol.
 Additionally, the specification includes this statement:

 This specification is designed for use with HTTP.
 The use of OAuth over any protocol other than HTTP is out of scope. - OAuth 2.0 specification

 When you look at the OAuth flows, it is obvious that a constrained IoT device, which acts without human interaction is not covered by the OAuth specification.
 Three of the four OAuth flows do not make sense without human interaction.
 The Client Credential Flow is an exception.

-The client credential flow, however, requires that the MQTT client holds the credentials.
-The reason to use OAuth 2.0 for MQTT in the first place is to avoid storing credentials on the client, which is exactly what the Client Credential flow suggests.
+As client credentials flow suggests that the client needs to hold credentials.
+But with the use of OAuth 2.0 for MQTT, the client credentials flow does not require the MQTT client to hold the credentials, only to hold the token that was exchanged for the credentials.
 The key questions is how to authenticate the client towards the authorization server.
 The answer depends on many different factors (provisioning, capabilities, trustworthiness, and location of the device).
 Additionally, some devices do have the possibility of human interaction, for example, a mobile app using MQTT.
-Howerver, there are numerous other scenarios that cannot be covered in this post.
+However, there are numerous other scenarios that cannot be covered in this post.
 We will probably write a post about this topic in the future.

 Connect to an MQTT broker with an access token

 If the client has successfully acquired an access token, it can send this token to the broker in the CONNECT message using the password field.
 The username can be a special string for recognizing token usage.
 The limit of a password in MQTT is 65535 bytes, so the token can’t be longer than that.